 Misleading Phone Calls

-Some customers report receiving phone calls from individuals identifying themselves as Duke Energy employees or a third-party representative of Duke Energy.
+Some customers report receiving phone calls from individuals identifying themselves as a Duke Energy employee or a third-party representative of Duke Energy.
 In some cases, the customer's caller identification will display Duke Energy's name or phone number.

 The caller attempts to obtain customer account or personal information.
 Other callers may threaten immediate service disconnection – usually within an hour – if immediate payment is not made with a prepaid debit card.

 Scam artists claiming to be Duke Energy employees are telling customers they have the ability to wipe out entire account balances – for a cash fee.
-Please know that no one from Duke Energy will ever offer to pay a customer’s bill in exchange for a fee.
-Duke Energy only charges convenience fees for payments using its automated phone system and one-time payments made through its website.
-The company does not charge customers extra fees for paying their bills by mail, at authorized pay agent locations or through customers’ online banking services.
+Please know that no one from Duke Energy will ever offer to pay your bill in exchange for a fee.
+Visit this page to see the valid ways to pay your bill.

-If you have a question about whether someone is a legitimate representative of Duke Energy, contact the company directly at 1-800-452-2777 to verify the person's identity.
-Call police immediately if you believe the person is an imposter.
+If you have a question about whether someone is a legitimate representative of Duke Energy, contact the company directly at 800.452.2777 to verify the person's identity.
+Call the police immediately if you believe the person is an impostor.